3.2 Managing allegations against people that work or volunteer with children

-All staff should be made aware of the organization’s whistle-blowing policy and feel confident to voice concerns about the attitude or actions of colleagues
+All staff should be made aware of the organisation’s whistle-blowing policy and feel confident to voice concerns about the attitude or actions of colleagues

 If a member of staff believes that a reported allegation or concern is not being dealt with appropriately by their organisation, they should report the matter to their LADO.
 See also Local Safeguarding Children Partnership Procedure.

 Roles and responsibilities for local authorities – in addition to their role as an employer